espressif/esp-idf/docs/get-started/get-started-wrover-kit.rst

 To start development of applications for ESP-WROVER-KIT, proceed to section :doc:`index`, that will walk you through the following steps:

-* :ref:`get-started-setup-toochain` in your PC to develop applications for ESP32 in C language
+* :ref:`get-started-setup-toolchain` in your PC to develop applications for ESP32 in C language
 * :ref:`get-started-connect` the module to the PC and verify if it is accessible
 * :ref:`get-started-build-flash` an example application to the ESP32
 * :ref:`get-started-build-monitor` instantly what the application is doing